UCL-BLIC/nf-ginkgo/docs/output.md

   * The sorted aligned BED file after duplicate removal
 * `sample.picardDupMetrics.txt`
   * The log report for duplicate removal

+## Ginkgo
+[Ginkgo](http://qb.cshl.edu/ginkgo) is a web tool for the analysis of single cell copy number data from whole-genome sequencing data.
+It was developed mainly by Robert Aboukhalil in Mike Schatz's lab.
+Further to the web interface, a CLI was made available.
+In essence, the genome is split into bins and the Ginkgo counts the number of reads within each bin.
+These numbers are mean-centered, GC corrected using a Lowess correction, Log2'ed, segmented with [DNAcopy](https://bioconductor.org/packages/release/bioc/html/DNAcopy.html), the best fit ploidy is estimated using a sweep search between 1.5 and 6 (in 0.05 intervals) and values are adjusted (rounded to the closest integer.
+Several QC plots and visualisattions are available for each sample.

+**Output directory: `results/ginkgo`**

+*Note: all the data are packaged into a file called `archive.tar.gz`*

+* `data`
+  * Table containing the raw read counts per bin per cell.
+* `SegNorm`
+  * Table containing the read counts after GC-lowess normalisation per bin per cell.
+* `SegFixed`
+  * Table containing the read counts after segmentation (before ploidy adjustement) per bin per cell.
+* `SegCopy`
+  * Final CN estiamates per bin per cell.
+* `SegStats`
+  * Final containing basic stats on read counts per bin for each cell (number of reads, variance, dispersion, etc).
+* `sample_CN.jpeg`
+  * Plot showing adjusted count data and copy number estimates along the genome
+* `sample_counts.jpeg`
+  * Histogram of read counts per bin
+* `sample_dist.jpeg`
+  * Plot showing raw read counts along the genome
+* `sample_GC.jpeg`
+  * Normalized read counts per bin vs bin GC content, before and after Lowess correction.
+* `sample_hist.jpeg`
+  * Histogram of CN estimates (adjusted for ploidy) before segmentation.
+* `sample_lorenz.jpeg`
+  * Lorenz stauration curve representing overage uniformity
+* `sample_SoS.jpeg`
+  * Sum of Squares error along potential ploidy numbers (1.5-6.0)
+* `clust.jpeg`, `clust.newick`, `clust.pdf`, `clust.xml`
+  * Clustering based on distances between cells using the `SegFixed` data
+* `clust2.jpeg`, `clust2.newick`, `clust2.pdf`, `clust2.xml`
+  * Clustering based on distances between cells using the `SegCopy` data
+* `clust3.jpeg`, `clust3.newick`, `clust3.pdf`, `clust3.xml`
+  * Clustering based on correlations between cells using the `SegCopy` data
+* `heatCN.jpeg`, `heatCor.jpeg`, `heatNorm.jpeg`, `heatRaw.jpeg`
+  * Heatmaps of the cells based on different data

 ## MultiQC
 [MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
 Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.